RednibCoding/svelte-pwa-template/README.md

 console.log( "BUILD: " + (isProduction ?
 "Production" : "Development") );
 ```

-*Note `isProduction` is globaly accessable from any `.svelte` component.
+*Note: `isProduction` is globaly accessable from any `.svelte` component.
 So there is no need for extra imports.*